Front Raise Standing

 Downward movement/eccentric phase:

-- In a controlled fashion, slowly lower the bar by reversing the movement to starting position.
+- In a controlled fashion, slowly lower the dumbbells by reversing the movement to starting position.

 FAQ'S & FACTS ABOUT Front Raise Standing

-A front raise is a resistance exercise, which targets the anterior deltoid.
-This exercise can be performed with an Olympic bar or other barbell alternative.
+A cable front raise is a resistance exercise, which targets the anterior deltoid.
+This exercise is performed at a cable crossover station.
 It is performed standing while raising both arms against resistance in front of the body.

 The concentric portion of the lift is shoulder flexion.
-The eccentric portion is shoulder extension as the bar is lowered.
+The eccentric portion is shoulder extension as the weight is lowered.

-The purpose of the front raise is to strengthen the deltoid and while also promoting the hypertrophy (increases in size) of this muscle.
+The purpose of the front raise is to strengthen the anterior deltoid while also promoting the hypertrophy (increases in size) of this muscle.

 Although it is primarily an exercise for aesthetics, front raises also serve as an auxiliary exercise that can increase strength involved in other multi-joint exercises.